hasyaaddini/petpal/README.md

 **Live Demo (Web UI):** [Open in Browser](https://hasyaaddini.github.io/petpal/)

-PetPal is a fun and interactive program for pet owners who want to share meals with their cats or dogs **safely**.
-Some human foods are toxic to pets, so PetPal provides **pet-safe recipe alternatives** while keeping the food visually similar.
+PetPal is a simple and interactive program for pet owners who want to share meals with their cats or dogs **safely**.
+Some human foods are toxic to pets, so PetPal provides **pet-safe recipe alternatives** while keeping the food visually similar; so your little friend still can have quality time sharing food!
 It also includes a **mood checker** to suggest activities, treats, songs, or care based on your pet’s behavior.

 The project has **two versions**:
 - **Terminal Version:** Run directly in your command line.